 For more information about CVE scoring, visit NVD.

 The CVE curation process can be summarized in four steps:

-Anaconda sources Team Edition’s CVE information from the National Institute of Standards and Technology(NIST) National Vulnerability Database (NVD).
+Anaconda sources CVE information for Anaconda Server from the National Institute of Standards and Technology(NIST) National Vulnerability Database (NVD).

 From there, NVD CVE information is matched with the package names and versions in the Anaconda repository.

 Each auto-matched CVE is examined for accuracy by Anaconda staff.
 The CVEs get one or more reviews to categorize, refine, and improve the reported information.

 The refined CVE metadata allows you to learn more about each vulnerability and filter out OSS packages that don’t meet your security requirements.

 After your license is applied, CVEs are automatically applied, brought in to the system, and updated hourly.

 In the following topic, you can see how this applies to mirrors.

 CVE descriptions include one of five CVE status categories.
 “Reported” is a CVE from NIST that has not been reviewed by the Anaconda team.
 All other categories have been curated and their labels feature a check mark: